 Most normal people, decide upon one of the big cities, such as Melbourne or Sydney!
 Well, I am not most normal people and for one reason or another, I decided I was going to fly into the Gold Coast first!

 Blue skies, golden sand and great weather, this wasn’t exactly the case when I got off the plane, and it was pouring with rain, but at least it was hot!
 Thankfully, the weather improved and the Gold Coast did live up to my expectations!

-One thing I should probably mention is that even though I really enjoyed my time in the Gold Coast, I wouldn’t stay there for too long.
+One thing I should probably mention is that even though I really enjoyed my time on the Gold Coast, I wouldn’t stay there for too long.
 I stayed for two weeks when I first arrived, and without a job, it was definitely too long.

 I would recommend this if you are strapped for time, as there are some great places on the East Coast, such as Brisbane, Hervey Bay and Cairns, which you should definitely visit during your Australian itinerary.

-That’s not to say the Gold Coast is bad, it certainly isn’t, just that once you seen and done everything, the itch to travel returns with aplomb!
+That’s not to say the Gold Coast is bad, it certainly isn’t, just that once you have seen and done everything, the itch to travel returns with aplomb!

 You will also be next to some of the best beaches in Australia.
-The beaches around Burleigh Heads were a particular favourite of mine, with fantastic views of the skyline and the close by national park!
+The beaches around Burleigh Heads were a particular favourite of mine, with fantastic views of the skyline and picture-perfect scenery!

 It is very easy to reach, only 30 minutes away by train, and you can relax away from the bright lights of Brisbane.
 The reverse is true as well, if you fancy checking Brisbane out for a few days, then it is easy to hop on the train and back!

-Things to do on the Gold Coast
+Things To Do on The Gold Coast

 Despite its small size, there are a number of things to do on the Gold Coast.
 There are a lot of things to do outside of the city as well, such as the Mount Tamborine Skywalk.

 However, with that said, once you have done these things, there isn’t much more to do, due to the small size of the city.

 You can get a ticket that allows you to go to all three for around $80-100.
 If you’ve never been to an amusement park then they are worth checking out.

-If you’re not into amusement parks, then it may be best spending your time relaxing at the beach.
+If you’re not into amusement parks, then it may be best to spend your time relaxing at the beach.
 Adrenaline junkies will love the parks, so it depends on your own tastes really!

 The only problem is that Burleigh Heads is quite a walk from Surfer’s Paradise and even more of a walk from my hostel in Southport!

-The park itself doesn’t have much to it, but there are a few spots where you can relax and admire the view, that alone is worth the trip!
+The park itself doesn’t have much to it, but there are a few spots where you can relax and admire the view, which alone is worth the trip!

 Currumbin Wildlife Sanctuary

-The sanctuary is located in Currumbin, which is a suburb in the Gold Coast.
-The sanctuary is easy to reach by public transport, with buses stopping nearby.
+The sanctuary is located in Currumbin, which is a suburb on the Gold Coast.
+Currumbin is easy to reach by public transport, with buses stopping nearby.

 If you fancy getting away from the hustle and bustle of Surfer’s and the Gold Coast, this is a great place to visit, as it is very relaxing and enables you to sample one of the many sides to Australia!

 There are numerous clubs located in Surfer’s Paradise and even if clubbing is not your thing, they are still worth checking out just for the experience!

 A downside is that clubs in Australia can be quite expensive, so you could end up spending a fair bit of money if you get a bit drunk.

 Either way, be sure to have a wander around Surfer’s at night, if just for the experience!